OctoPrint/OctoPrint/.github/ISSUE_TEMPLATE.md

 reporting communication issues.
 Never truncate.

 serial.log is usually not written due to performance reasons and must be enabled explicitly.
-Provide at the very least the contents of your terminal tab at the time of the bug occurence, even if you do not have a serial.log.]
+Provide at the very least the FULL contents of your terminal tab at the time of the bug occurrence, even if you do not have a serial.log.]

 #### Link to contents of Javascript console in the browser